Kyiv region still struggles 6 months after Russian retreat

 Moschun, with a population of about 1,000, was hit hard at the start of the war.
 Approximately 37 people were killed and 160 homes destroyed, residents say.
 The town was occupied by Russian troops for nearly six weeks.

-Walking through the debris, Zherdetsky nostalgically points to the carefully constructed archways he designed to allow two of his grandchildren to ride through on their scooters at the same time, he said.
+Walking through the debris, Zherdetsky nostalgically points to the carefully constructed archways he designed to allow two of his grandchildren to ride through on their scooters at the same time.

 He and his wife have moved to a cramped space above a convenience store they own on the edge of town.
-He’s now earning about 10 times less than he did before Russia’s invasion because prices have spiked and people don’t have money to spend, he said.
+He’s now earning about 10 times less than he did before Russia’s invasion, because prices have spiked and people don’t have money to spend.
 The drop in income has prevented him from buying building materials and warm clothes ahead of winter, he said.

 Reconstruction is challenging, especially since 60% of the country’s budget is allocated for the war, Oleksiy Kuleba, head of the Kyiv region military administration, told The Associated Press.